| Inspiration:

 kitchen with unusual wood block pattern cabinet doors inspired

-by the interior designer John Byrom's frequent visits to Thailand. |
+by the interior designer John Byrom's frequent visits to Thailand. | The

 airy kitchen is totally unique to the house and has specially designed